RaduStoicescu/TensorFlow-in-small-bites/README.md

 # TensorFlow small bites

 TensorFlow has a steep learning curve.
-Most tutorials do a lot of work with very few lines of code.
+Most tutorials do a lot of work, very fast, with few lines of code.
 Even after understanding the code and math, I find myself unable to create new code from scratch.
-"TODO: Write your code bellow" approach in tutorials and online classes doesen't help me much gaining a strong fundation.

-I created this tutorial to help myself learn.
-It is meant to reinforce basic concepts and make sure there are no gaps left unfilled.
+This tutorial is a byproduct of my learning process.
+It is meant to reinforce basic concepts and make sure there are no gaps left.

+From notebook to notebook I tried not to add or change more than a couple of lines.

 If you don't already have a good understanding of Machine Learning, the notebooks will do little to help you.